-The Majorana zero-modes in 2N isolated vortices produce a fermionic state at E=0 with an exponentially large degeneracy of 2^N (or 2^{N-1} if restrict ourselves to a fixed global fermion parity).
+The Majorana zero-modes in 2N isolated vortices produce a fermionic state at E = 0 with an exponentially large degeneracy of $2^N$ (or $2^{N-1}$ if restrict ourselves to a fixed global fermion parity).
 A unitary evolution in this manifold is called braiding, and a projective measurement is called fusion.
-The latter name refers to the process of bringing vortices together so that the zero-modes overlap and split, allowing the fermion parity to be measured.
+The latter name refers to the process of bringing vortices together so that the zero-modes overlap, and due to their coupling they energetically split, allowing the fermion parity to be measured.

-Because pairs of quasiparticles are absorbed as Cooper pairs in the superconducting condensate, the measurement outcome is an element of \mathbb{Z}2 : either the fused vortices leave behind an unpaired quasiparticle or they do not.
+Because pairs of quasiparticles are absorbed as Cooper pairs in the superconducting condensate, the measurement outcome is an element of $\mathbb{Z}2$ : either the fused vortices leave behind an unpaired quasiparticle or they do not.
 The outcome is specified by fusion rules.
-If two pairs of Majorana zero-modes γ_1 , γ_2 and γ_3 , γ_4 are each in a state of definite fermion parity, then the fusion of one vortex from each pair will produce an equal-weight superposition of even and odd fermion parity.
-In a formal notation the fusion rule is expressed by where ψ indicates the presence of an unpaired fermion and 1 refers to the vacuum (no unpaired fermions).
+If two pairs of Majorana zero-modes $\gamma_1$ , $\gamma_2$ and $\gamma_3$ , $\gamma_4$ are each in a state of definite fermion parity, then the fusion of one vortex from each pair will produce an equal-weight superposition of even and odd fermion parity.
+In a formal notation the fusion rule is expressed by where $\psi$ indicates the presence of an unpaired fermion and 1 refers to the vacuum (no unpaired fermions).